Pataliputra capital: Design content

-Pataliputra capital front and side view.
-Bihar Museum.

 The top is made of a band of rosettes, eleven in total for the fronts and four for the sides.
 Below that is a band of bead and reel pattern, then under it a band of waves, generally right-to-left, except for the back where they are left-to-right.
 Further below is a band of egg-and-dart pattern, with eleven "tongues" or "eggs" on the front, and only seven on the back.
 Below appears the main motif, a flame palmette, growing among pebbles.

 The front and the back of the Pataliputra capital are both highly decorated, although the back has a few differences and is slightly coarser in design.
 The waves on the back are left-to-right, that is reverse of the waves on the front.
 Also, the back only has seven "eggs" in the egg-and-dart band (4th decorative band from the top), compared to eleven for the front.
 Lastly, the bottom pebble design is simpler on the back, with less pebbles being shown, and a small plinth or band visually supports them.